West Lawn, Chicago: Notability

+West Lawn is the home of the Balzekas Museum of Lithuanian Culture along Pulaski.
+It was founded by Lithuanian-American businessman Stanley Balzekas Jr., and is the only museum in the US devoted to the subjects of Lithuania, the Lithuanian language, history, culture and politics, and to the Lithuanian-American experience.

 One small business in the neighborhood, the Capitol Cigar Store at 63rd and Pulaski, features a tall Native American statue as the landmark of West Lawn.
 The statue is most notable for being seen in the movie Wayne's World.
-West Lawn is also the home of the Balzekas Museum of Lithuanian Culture along Pulaski.
-It was founded by Lithuanian-American businessman Stanley Balzekas Jr., and is the only museum in the US devoted to the subjects of Lithuania, the Lithuanian language, history, culture and politics, and to the Lithuanian-American experience.

 Education

 West Lawn is part of City of Chicago School District #299 and City Colleges of Chicago District #508.

 Ford City

 Ford City is a neighborhood on the southwest side of Chicago which immediately surrounds the Ford City Mall, in turn named for the Ford Aircraft plant which previously occupied the site; the location was also the site of the Dodge Chicago Plant, which after World War II became the factory for the Tucker Car Corporation.
 In the future, the Orange Line of the Chicago "L" might be extended here.